PARAWING FAQs

-WHICH OF THE THREE NEW MODELS IS MOST LIKE THE ORIGINAL MALIKO?
+WHICH OF THE THREE SINGLE SKIN MODELS IS MOST LIKE THE ORIGINAL MALIKO?

 From a performance perspective, all new models share updates making the performance of the three more similar to each other than to the original Maliko.
 From a riding application perspective, the Ka’a is the most similar due to the flight character of its aspect ratio and the stow/deploy of its line length.
 The Kanaha’s performance is quite similar to the Ka’a.
 The Maliko 2 has performance more specialized for “single-stow” downwinding.